Skip to main content

 Determine the Need

-Behind almost all undesirable behavior, there is a need.
-Identifying and helping the need will often solve the behavior.
-For example, the child is screaming in the store- the behavior.
-Ask yourself what the need behind this behavior is.
+Behind nearly all undesirable behavior, there is an underlying need.
+Identifying and addressing that need often resolves the behavior itself.
+For example, if a child is screaming in the store, pause and consider what need might be driving it.
 Is the child tired, hungry, sad, or stressed?
-Does she need a hug, some water, food, or a nap?
-Did she drop something?
+Do they need a hug, some water, food, or a nap?
+Did they drop something?

 Give Choices

-Example: The child is screaming in the store, and you present her with choices, such as, "You can use a quiet voice or you can take a time-out in the restroom.
-You decide."
-This gives her a chance to think, which serves as a distraction, but also to garner some control over the situation, which may help lessen her behavior.
+For example, if a child is screaming in the store, you might offer choices like, “You can use a quiet voice, or you can take a time-out in the restroom.
+You decide.”
+This approach gives her a moment to think, serving as a small distraction, while also allowing her to feel some control over the situation, which can help reduce the behavior.

 Distract

-Give the screaming child a banana or a toy.
+Offer the screaming child a banana or a toy.
 Make a funny face.
-You can even distract by asking questions like "What do you think?
-Should I get the red or yellow pepper?" as you hold up the peppers.
+You can even distract them by asking questions like, “What do you think—should I get the red or yellow pepper?” while holding up the peppers.

 Article: 8 Ways to Discipline without Spanking